zommiommy/quantile_checking/README.md

                         Path where to save the data used, default-value='./'

 Fee settings:
-  -m MAX, --max MAX     The maxiumum ammount of Bandwith usable in Mbit/s -p PENALTY, --penalty PENALTY
+  -m MAX, --max MAX     The maxiumum ammount of Bandwidth usable in Mbit/s -p PENALTY, --penalty PENALTY
                         The fee in euros/(Mbit/s) in case of the threshold is exceded